fwardzic/bthfy20/docs/lab02.md

 	http://<kubernetes node's external ip>:<nodePort>/sensor_data/city

-## Deploy frontend microservices
+## Task 6: Deploy frontend microservice

-In the previous step you noted the the external IP and port.
+1. In the previous step you noted the the external IP and port.
 Now we have to pass this information inside frontend container. we will leverage ConfigMap and it will be used by POD to import those values as environment variables inside container.

     kubectl create configmap frontend-to-backend --from-literal=BACKEND_HOST=<any_node_IP> --from-literal=BACKEND_PORT=<port>

-Deploy Frontend server then:
+2. Deploy Frontend server then:

     vi frontend.yaml